elnagne/Eventual/README.md

 ## Installation

-We are using MERN to create our event schdeuling website.
+We are using MERN to create our event scheduling website.

 To get set up: